Sick Building Syndrome and Building-Related Illness

 Indicators of BRI include:

 It is important to note that complaints may result from other causes.
-These may include an illness contracted outside the building, acute sensitivity (e.g., allergies), job related stress or dissatisfaction, and other psychosocial factors.
+These may include an illness contracted outside the building, acute sensitivity (e.g., allergies or Multiple Chemical Sensitivities (MCS)), job related stress or dissatisfaction, and other psychosocial factors.
 Nevertheless, studies show that symptoms may be caused or exacerbated by indoor air quality problems.

 The following have been cited causes of or contributing factors to sick building syndrome: